To import your data into One Click LCA you should have the following:

 Green question mark - See a detailed description of the auto-selected data resource

 'Mapping basis' - Shows what this mapping is based on.
 Your own mappings are given as the default mapping if you have previously saved mapping for this material naming.
+Other mapping basis in order of priority:

 'Delete' - Deletes the row, it won't be imported